Ultimate Gorilla Trekking Guide

 • Non-transferable

-Gorilla trekking involves hiking through challenging terrain including steep slopes, dense vegetation, muddy paths, and potentially difficult weather conditions.
-Proper physical preparation significantly enhances your enjoyment and success.
+Gorilla trekking involves steep slopes, dense vegetation, muddy trails, and unpredictable weather.
+Proper preparation maximizes your enjoyment and success.

 Recommended Preparation (6–8 weeks before):